Custom labels are a way for you to further optimize your Shopping campaigns to get the most out of them.

-When it comes to large e-commerce websites, chances are only a relatively small fraction of the product catalogue is actually relevant at a given time.
-For example, for a bookshop, the bulk of sales would be mainly driven by the most trending books of the season.
+In the case of large e-commerce sites, it is likely that only a small proportion of the product catalogue is relevant at a particular time.
+For example, the majority of sales in a bookshop will be driven mainly by the hottest books of the season.

-Given your time is limited and you can't optimize all the thousands of products you have in the feed, it makes sense to prioritize just those books.
-What you can do then is pulling a report for the bestselling products of the week and putting them into a Google Sheet.
+Since your time is limited and you can't optimize all the thousands of products you have in your feed, it makes sense to prioritize these books.
+What you can do next is pull a report for the week's best-selling products and put them into a Google Sheet.

 Then you can add a column called, for example, 'segment' and populate it with the value 'Bestsellers'.
 As long as the product IDs you have entered in the Google Sheet match the ones in your primary feed, you can then upload this sheet as a supplemental feed in the Merchant Center.

 At that point, you can use the 'set to' rule to set custom_label_0 in your primary feed to be equal to the 'segment' attribute in your supplemental feed.
 See below how your supplemental feed might look like: